• Skip to primary navigation

 • Grammarly: For basic grammar and sentence structure editing, Grammarly is perfect for getting you started.

-• Hemingway App: This is an amazing free tool that helps you improve sentence structure, word choice, and overall readability.
+• Hemingway App: This amazing free tool helps you improve sentence structure, word choice, and overall readability.

 • McGraw Hill’s Proofreading Guidebook: This handbook offers a step-by-step overview of the proofreading process and is available for an affordable price.